 Marguerite L. Brooks, conductor

-U.S. premiere of Philip Moore’s Requiem, and other works.
+U.S. premiere of Philip Moore’s Requiem.
 Thomas Murray, organ.

 About the Requiem, Mr. Moore writes: